 1) Cape Cod Rail Trail

-Ride along the Cape Cod Rail Trail as it passes through six Cape Cod towns.
+Ride along the Cape Cod Rail Trail through six Cape Cod towns.
 The rail trail begins at Yarmouth’s long-awaited extension, completed in 2017, and connects to a local cycling route near Peter Homer Memorial Park.

-You can visit state and national parks anytime you like, and there is a lot to see along the 25-mile circuit.
+You can visit state and national parks anytime; there is much to see along the 25-mile circuit.
 Other exciting activities include horseback riding, cross-country skiing, and biking.

 2) Cape Cod Museum of Art